openshift-labs/lab-building-images/README.md

 oc get route lab-building-images
 ```

 When the URL for the workshop is accessed you will be prompted for a user name and password.
 Use your email address or some other unique identifier for the user name.
 This is only used to ensure you get a unique session and can attach to the same session from a different browser or computer if need be.
-The password you must supply is ``homeroom``.
+The password you must supply is ``containers``.

 Building the Workshop
 ---------------------